 - Another option is to take the train from Schiphol to Amsterdam Central Station.
 You’ll get there in 20 minutes for €6,50.

-- The Hague is less touristy than Amsterdam yet just as international.
+- Any season: The Hague is less touristy than Amsterdam yet just as international.
 Due to its many international institutions, it has just always attracted a different crowd.
 Check out our recommendations on things to do in The Hague.

 - Any season: Haarlem is located just outside Amsterdam.
 It might not be the most popular Dutch city but it certainly is a charmer.
 Here’s our selection of things to do in Haarlem.